zuma-code/lab-advanced-querying-mongo-v2/README.md

 <br>

-8. Retrieve the 10 companies with th most employees, order by the `number of employees`.
+8. Retrieve the 10 companies with the most employees, order by the `number of employees`.

 <details>
   <summary>Solution</summary>